ovh/docs/pages/web/hosting/optimise_your_website_performance/guide.en-gb.md

 You can find out how to update PHP, in the [following guide](https://docs.ovh.com/gb/en/hosting/how_to_configure_php_on_your_ovh_web_hosting_package_2014/){.external}

-To switch to use PHP-FPM in the "stable" version or to get details on more advanced options of your webhosting, please consult [this guide](https://docs.ovh.com/gb/en/hosting/modify_your_web_hosting_systems_runtime_environment/){.external}
+To switch to use PHP-FPM in the "_stable_" version or to get details on more advanced options of your webhosting, please consult [this guide](https://docs.ovh.com/gb/en/hosting/modify_your_web_hosting_systems_runtime_environment/){.external}

 The _.ovhconfig_ file works at the root of the hosting package or in a level 1 sub-directory (ex: _/www/_) but not in level two or higher directories (ex : _/www/test/_ , _/www/test/test2/_)